Gudongyangg/DelaySSAdocs.jl-1/docs/src/tutorials/tutorials.md

 # [Tutorials](@id seir_model)

-This tutorial is aims to explain how to use DelaySSAToolkit to define chemical reaction models, solve the problem and visualize the results.
+This tutorial aims to explain how to use DelaySSAToolkit to define chemical reaction models, solve the problem and visualize the results.
 To demonstrate the functionalities, we will consider a specific case from epideimc modelling as follows
 ```math
 S+I\xrightarrow{\rho}E+I\\
 I\stackrel{r}{\rightarrow}R